fengxiaolong886/Rampup2024/README.md

 7. Review my previous deep learning code and RL code <br/>
    W28D5: Pending on task 6,  leetcode task.
 Postpone. <br/>
    W31D6: Cancel this part as new task assigned for structure learn for ML, DL and RL. <br/>
-8. Read two ML books and implement ML code.
+8. Read two ML books and implement ML code.<br/>
    W32D1:  Postpone for other personal improvement plan<br/>